 The muscles & joints in our body have sensory receptors that tell our brain where our body parts are positioned.
 When you brush your teeth, you don't have to look at the brush & feel for your mouth.
 Instead, you know where your mouth is in relation to the brush in your hand & you have an understanding of your body position in relation to objects.
 This is your proprioceptive system working.
 It's the same when you are walking and able to move your feet in a coordinated manner without having to look at what they are doing.

 There are small, fluid filled canals located in our inner ear & every time we move our head, the fluid in these canals also moves & receptors in the canals pick up the direction of our movement (i.e. forwards, backwards, side to side etc..) & sends this information to our brain.
 The brain then uses this information to plan our movements & help us maintain our balance.

 A person's sensory system is individual and complex & our sensory preferences shape our behaviour.
 However, for some individuals, their brain can either over-responds to, or under-respond to sensory information to a degree that impacts on their ability to complete everyday tasks.

 Sensory strategies should not be based on generalised guidelines; they should be based on the individual and their specific sensory preferences.
 If you are concerned about your child's ability to process sensory information, it is recommended you consult an Occupational Therapist (OT) or you can contact me directly to discuss your concerns.
-To learn more about the sensory systems & strategies that can be used at home & school - you can access My OT University here.
+To learn more about the sensory systems & strategies that can be used at home & school - you can access my course by clicking here

 Hope this was helpful as an introduction, you can access lots of great information about SI on https://www.sensoryintegration.org.uk/